Diane Esmond: Life

-Diane Esmond went through a period of exile in the United States between 1940 and the mid-1950s.
-She then returned to France, divorcing her husband Dr. Robert Wallis, whom she had married in 1937 and with whom she had two sons.
-She lived in or near Paris for the rest of her life (marrying the cartoonist Jean Don in 1962), but made working trips to Italy, southern France, and the Caribbean.
+Diane Esmond lived in the United States between 1940 and the mid-1950s.
+She then returned to France, divorcing her husband Robert Wallis, whom she had married in 1937 and with whom she had two sons.
+She lived in or near Paris for the rest of her life.
+She married the cartoonist Jean Don in 1962.

 Diane Esmond died in Paris on 27 May 1981.

 Work

 Diane Esmond worked in the tradition of French impressionist and post-impressionist painters, including Cézanne, Gauguin, Matisse, Bonnard, and Braque.
 Her major subjects were landscapes and still lifes, although her subject matter extended also to scenes of barges on the Seine and of workingmen in cafés.
 In the 1950s her painting took a turn toward the dramatic, becoming more expressive and laying a greater emphasis on color.
 Her landscapes (oils, black-and-white ink drawings, and gouaches) were inspired by the French Provençal countryside and by the luxuriant vegetation of Caribbean tropical forests.
 At the culmination of her artistic career, she used luminous colors in semi-abstract compositions.

 Diane Esmond also designed sets and costumes for performances of classic French theater, in collaboration with directors/actors Jean-Louis Barrault, Madeleine Renaud, and Marie Bell.
 In 1963 she designed the costumes and stage sets for a performance on Broadway of Jean Racine’s Bérénice, performed by the Marie Bell Company.

 The group exhibitions in which she participated in Paris in the 1930s included the Salon of French Artists in 1936, the Salon d’Automne in 1935 and the Salon Indépendant National in 1938.
 From 1950 to 1978 she had solo showings of her paintings in Geneva, New York, Paris, and London, in galleries such as Carstairs, Chardin, Hammer, Knoedler, and Wildenstein.